radek-sprta/mariner/docs/use.md

 `mariner search -t distrowatch -t linuxtracker OpenSuse`

+To search all available trackers, use `--all` or `-a` flag:

+`mariner search -a OpenSuse`

 By default, top 60 results are shown.
 To change that, use the `--limit` or `-l` flag:

 `mariner search -l 20 OpenSuse`

+To order the results by their upload date, you can use the `--newest` or `-n` flag:

+`mariner search OpenSuse -n`

 ## Config
 You can configure Mariner to better suit your needs with the `config` command.
 To list the current configuration, run it with the `--show` or `-s` flag: